Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

 In Section~\ref{sec:mot}-\ref{sec:cont-piv}, we explained the mating-of-trees theory for the $\sqrt{8/3}$-LQG cone.
 Starting from $(\gff,\etab)$ and $\Zb$, we defined the associated branching $\SLE_6$, $\CLE_6$, and LQG pivotal measure.
 In this section, we first present the disk variant of Theorem~\ref{thm:mot}.
 In this case, $\CLE_6$ is a well-known and well-studied subject in the literature (see for example \cite{camia-newman-full,shef-cle}).
 In this section we will also explain that the disk variant of Definition~\ref{def:CLE} agrees with the more classical construction in \cite{shef-cle}.
 Finally, we will briefly describe the sphere variant of Theorem~\ref{thm:mot}.

 Given the foundation we laid for the $\sqrt{8/3}$-LQG cone case in Sections~\ref{sec:mot}-\ref{sec:cont-piv}, we will not start from scratch for the disk case.
 Instead, we embed the $\sqrt{8/3}$-LQG disk into the $\sqrt{8/3}$-LQG cone and trivially extend everything in Sections~\ref{sec:mot}-\ref{sec:cont-piv} to the disk case.
 Let $(\gff,\etab)$ and $\Zb$ be as in Theorem~\ref{thm:mot}.
-Let $D$ be the connected component of $\etab((-\infty,1])\setminus \wh\etab^z$ containing $0$, where $\wh\etab^z$ is the branch of $\taub^*$ targeted at $z=\etab(1)$.
-Equivalently, $D$ is the bubble of $\fll^1$ or $\flr^1$ that contains $0$, where $\fll^1$ and $\flr^1$ are the left and right, respectively, forested lines relative to time $1$, and bubbles are considered to be filled with $\sqrt{8/3}$-LQG disks as explained in Section~\ref{sec:dictionary-fl}.
-Let $[\frk s,\frk t]$ be the cone interval corresponding to $D$, that is, $\etab([\frk s,\frk t])=\ol D$.
+Let $\tau$ be the first time $t\in\R$ such that the following three conditions are satisfied: (i) the quantum boundary length of the component $D$ of $\C\setminus\etab((-\infty,t])$ containing 0 is smaller than 1, (ii) there is a cone interval $[\frk s,\frk t]$ such that $\etab([\frk s,\frk t])=\ol D$, and (iii) if $[\frk s',\frk t']$ is the smallest cone interval containing $[\frk s,\frk t]$ then $[\frk s,\frk t]$ and $[\frk s',\frk t']$ are in opposite directions, i.e., $[\frk s',\frk t']$ is a left (resp.\ right) cone interval if $[\frk s,\frk t]$ is a right (resp.\ left) cone interval.
 For concreteness, we condition on the event that $[\frk s,\frk t]$ is a right cone interval so that $\Lb_{\frk s}=\Lb_{\frk t}$.
 Let $H=\Rb_{\frk s}-\Rb_{\frk t}$ and $A=\frk t-\frk s$.
-According to \cite{sphere-constructions}, conditioning on $H$, the law of $(D,\gff|_D)$ as an LQG surface is absolutely continuous with respect to the $\sqrt{8/3}$-LQG disk with boundary length $H$, with Radon-Nikodym derivative proportional to $A$ (see the more precise statement below~\eqref{eq:reweighting-A}).
+According to \cite[Proposition~5.1]{sphere-constructions} and its proof, conditioning on $H$, the law of $(D,\gff|_D)$ as an LQG surface is absolutely continuous with respect to the $\sqrt{8/3}$-LQG disk with boundary length $H$, with Radon-Nikodym derivative proportional to $A$ (see the more precise statement below~\eqref{eq:reweighting-A}).
 This reweighing by $A$ is an instance of the inspection paradox for renewal processes.
 Moreover, conditioning on $(D,\gff|_D)$,

 and the curve $\etab|_{[\frk s,\frk t]}$ modulo parametrization is the counterclockwise space-filling $\SLE_6$ in $D$ starting and ending at $\etab(\frk s)=\etab(\frk t)$ independent of $\frk t$.

 In light of the above discussion, from now on we work under the reweighed probability measure